Epay-Rosales/emily.github.io/README.md

 ### Travel guide to Thailand
 ```
-Co-authored A useful travel guide when visiting Thailand.
+Co-authored a travel guide when visiting Thailand.
 This is a group project in a technical writing class at BCIT.
 ```
 <img
      src="thai_cover.png"